Azure/azure-cli-extensions/src/acrcache/README.rst

-Microsoft Azure CLI 'acrtransfer' Extension
+Microsoft Azure CLI 'acrcache' Extension
 ==========================================

 This package is for the 'acrcache' extension to support the Azure Container Registry cache rules.